-Measurement setup for measuring the connection quality with 1 m cable and associated eye diagram at 5 GBit/s (USB 3.1 Gen 1).
-The structure serves as the basis for subsequent measurements with the Type C dongle.
-Figure 32 shows the differential impedance Z{diff} in a time domain representation, which corresponds to a distance from the reference plane on the left side (male connector).
-As components are added to the PCB, the effect on the signal can be observed.
-The first measurement was conducted with an unpopulated PCB.
-The second includes the CMC, the third the TVS diodes and the last shows the effect when the solder mask is applied.
-The basis is the adapter with all components and solder resist included.
-The receiver can open the eye again with the USB equalizer settings based upon the USB 3.1 r1.0 specification.
+The test setup (1m cable and the type C dongle) was connected to the analyzer by a measuring fixture.
+The respective eye diagrams were taken at 5 GBit/s (USB 3.1 Gen 1).
+Figure 31 shows the variation of the differential impedance Z{diff} in a time domain reflectometry (TDR).
+Here you can see well the slightly too high PCB impedance, which is caused by a pool board without impedance-controlled manufacturing.
+When components are added to the PCB (Figure 32), the effect on the signal can be observed.
+The gray line corresponds to the measurement of an unpopulated PCB (see Figure 31).
+The first measurement includes the CMC, the second the TVS diodes and the third shows the effect when the solder mask is applied.
+The basis for the measurement at 10 GBit/s is the adapter with all components and solder resist (Figure 30).
+The receiver can open the eye cleanly with the USB equalizer settings based upon the USB 3.1 r1.0 specification.
+Thus, a transmission with all protection components and connectors is well possible.
 With optimized components, you can achieve better results in advance and thus increase the range.
 The eye pattern test shows that the WE-TVS and WE-CNSW HF do not disturb the USB 3.1 signal.
 To refresh the signal, there is an equalizer in each USB receiver, which is responsible for opening the eye (Figure 30)